gmedrano/AIE3/Week 4/Day 1/README.md

 ![image](https://i.imgur.com/0YzyQX7.png)

+> NOTE: You may notice the application builds slowly (~15min.) with the default free-tier hardware.
+The process will be faster using the `CPU upgrade` Space Hardware - though it is not required.

 2. Clone the newly created space into a directory that is *NOT IN YOUR AI MAKERSPACE REPOSITORY* using the SSH option.

 > NOTE: You may need to ensure you've added your SSH key to Hugging Face, as well as GitHub.
 This should already be done.